 Three key themes—accessibility, simplicity and consistency—were brought up throughout our scrutiny.
 Those themes arose most prominently when we reviewed the proposed provisions for people to challenge decisions about the level of benefits that they have been awarded.
 The committee heard that the redetermination and appeal journey is complex and can be daunting.
 The Royal National Institute of Blind People told us that claimants should not feel pressurised into accepting a new decision on their entitlement straight away but should be offered a cooling-off period to seek advice.
 On the requirement for a redetermination stage prior to an appeal, Citizens Advice Scotland highlighted the endless loop that some claimants face and asked for a streamlined process.

 Throughout our scrutiny, we have been mindful to keep at the forefront of our consideration the Scottish Government’s social security principles of fairness, dignity and respect.
-Of course, those different principles must be weighed against each other to reconcile upholding the needs of individuals with achieving efficiency and growth in the system, while ensuring value for money.
+Of course, those different principles must be weighed against one another to reconcile upholding the needs of individuals with achieving efficiency and growth in the system, while ensuring value for money.

 That is true when deciding whether an individual, or their representative, is responsible for a mistake when they receive an overpayment.
 It is important to ensure that liability is established to protect public money, but those processes must come with safeguards so that people who have neither claimed assistance in bad faith nor misused funds are treated fairly and compassionately.